-Thomas E. Bauer, who received his earliest musical training with the Regensburge Domspatzen (Cathedral Choir) and went on to study voice at the University of Music and Theatre in Munich.
+Thomas E. Bauer received his earliest musical training as a member of the Regensburg Domspatzen (Cathedral Choir) and went on to study voice at the University of Music and Theatre in Munich.

-Thomas E. Bauer is the founder and director of the Kulturwald Festival in the Bavarian Forest, which will be featuring Wagner’s Rheingold this season.
+Thomas E. Bauer is the founder and artistic director of the Kulturwald Festival in the Bavarian Forest, which will be featuring Wagner’s Rheingold this season.

 2016/2017 season (Representatives: Daniela Spering, general management; Stephanie Watin, administration)